MDPvis/MDPvis.github.io/README.md

 ## /state?QUERY

-This query will be issued when a user clicks an individual rollout in the visualization.
-All the parameters used to generate the rollout will be sent, with an additional parameter for the rollout number.
-The expectation is you will use this information to re-generate the rollout and use the simulator to generate descriptive statistics and/or images for the states.
+This query will be issued when a user clicks an individual trajectory in the visualization.
+All the parameters used to generate the trajectory will be sent, with an additional parameter for the trajectory number.
+The expectation is you will use this information to re-generate the trajectory and use the simulator to generate descriptive statistics and/or images for the states.

 An example of the expected return format is: